ChRe777/TheGoodOnes/README.md

 Most projects I saw with high level of complexity.
 That means you have no simple lego stones, but very complex one.

+## Design

+Design a software like building a house.
+First you need to know what to build.
+Make a plan and build if up layer by layer.
+Do not build the house from the roof.
+But always have the overview of the end result.
+Most do not know the end result, build something and change it and change it.
+If you change to often you get in a total mess which needs a lot of energy to keep it alive.

 ## APIs

 I believe that it much better not to be bride and get a hacker, but rather look